gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   (and not :mdp-value:`constraints=all-bonds`), since:

   * this is faster, especially with GPUs;
-  * it is necessary to be able to use GPU-resident mode;
+  * it is necessary in order to be able to use GPU-resident mode;
   * and most force fields have been parametrized with only bonds involving hydrogens constrained.

 * You can often increase the time-step to 4 fs by repartitioning hydrogen